Neurotically Yours: Reboot (2011)

 In August 2011, the cartoon was rebooted.
 Creator Jonathan Ian Mathers posted in his blog and Facebook: "Is it really the last Foamy episode?
 No. It's just a way to start things over."
 Mathers acknowledged that the cartoon had become increasingly mature and dark, which had caused reader confusion and loss of his younger audience.
 The reboot promised that Germaine will make "better choices" and that the "sexual content will be dropped by 90% at least", although the comic will still be aimed at adults.

 A Topical Rant was released along with the first episode of the reboot.
 In it, Foamy blasts Hollywood for its many unsuccessful reboots but points out that reboots can work when done right.
 The squirrel states that the creator will focus his efforts on only one web-series.
 It will be "a bit shinier" in style, although Foamy "will still be ticked off" and Germaine "will still be jiggly".
-He extorts his listeners to "just ******* relax".
+He exhorts his listeners to "just ******* relax".

 Within the cartoon, Germaine is given the option by Foamy to reset her life, thus undoing the previous ten years of her life.
 Foamy describes this as being a do over of "everything", which he has given out only three times before.
 The reboot involves a physical move: they move out of New York City to a small town in Connecticut.
 This changes Germaine's "personal turmoil" from financial to not fitting in, while Foamy is "150%" angrier.